s0lst1c3/sentrygun/README.md

 ##Step 3 - network setup

-SentryGun sensors should be arranged in a grid across the area that they are responsible for protecting.
+sentrygun sensors should be arranged in a grid across the area that they are responsible for protecting.
 For example, to add rogue AP protection to a large conference room:

 	<diagram here>

 The sensors should be connected to the machine running sentrygun-server over a phsyical network connection.
 Preferably, this connection should occur over an ethernet connection only accessible to network administrators (i.e. management network).

-##Step 4 - Calibrate SentryGun sensors
+##Step 4 - Calibrate sentrygun sensors

-SentryGun sensor devices must be calibrated against your wireless network if evil twin detection is to be enabled.
+sentrygun sensor devices must be calibrated against your wireless network if evil twin detection is to be enabled.
 To calibrate the clients, populate the whitelist.txt file on each of your sensor devices with the bssid and essid of each access point on your network.
 The access points should be listed in whitelist.txt using the following format.

 	# essid bssid
 	gdslabs ff:ff:ff:aa:aa:aa